New to Reception

-We have a large garden that offers further opportunities for nature investigations, sand, digging, water play, building, imaginative play and more.
+We have a range of spaces that offer further opportunities for nature investigations, sand, digging, water play, building, imaginative play and more.
 We aim to provide children with a range of experiences to increase their wider knowledge and a sense of the world around them, through trips, visitors and wow events.
 We also make use of the wider school environment including the forest, school library and field, and have a strong belief in developing a sense of belonging for our children and families.

-The Early Years Foundation Stage statutory framework is utilised to support an integrated approach to the learning, development and care of the children.
+The Statutory Framework for the Early Years Foundation Stage is utilised to support an integrated approach to the learning, development and care of the children.
 In EYFS the three prime areas of learning are:

 - communication and language